Stability conditions and quantum dilogarithm identities for Dynkin quivers: Introduction

-In Section~\ref{sec:embed}, we prove a general result (Theorem~\ref{thm:c.e.s}) that, under Assumption~\ref{ass}, the exchange graph $\EG_0$ can be embedded into the corresponding (connected component of) space $\Stab_0$ of stability conditions with a surjection $\pi_1(\EG_0)\twoheadrightarrow\pi_1(\Stab_0)$.
+In \S~\ref{sec:embed}, we prove a general result (Theorem~\ref{thm:c.e.s}) that, under Assumption~\ref{ass}, the exchange graph $\EG_0$ can be embedded into the corresponding (connected component of) the space $\Stab_0$ of stability conditions with a surjection $\pi_1(\EG_0)\twoheadrightarrow\pi_1(\Stab_0)$.

-In Section~\ref{sec:sc.Q}, we first make a key observation (Proposition~\ref{pp:45}) that the fundamental groups of the exchange graphs of $\EG(Q)$ is generated by squares and pentagons.
+In \S~\ref{sec:sc.Q}, we first make a key observation (Proposition~\ref{pp:45}) that the fundamental groups of the exchange graphs of $\EG(Q)$ is generated by squares and pentagons.
 Moreover, we prove (Theorem~\ref{thm:sc1}) that the simply connectedness of the space of stability conditions on $\D(Q)$.

-In Section~\ref{sec:sc.CY.Q}, we will (Corollary~\ref{cor:CYstab}) identify a principal component $\Stap(\qq{N})$ of $\Stab(\D(\qq{N}))$, for any $N\geq2$, and show that (Corollary~\ref{cor:conn}) the faithfulness of the Seidel-Thomas braid group action (which is known for $Q$ of type $A$ or $N=2$) implies the simply connectedness of $\Stap(\qq{N})$.
+In \S~\ref{sec:sc.CY.Q}, we will (Corollary~\ref{cor:CYstab}) identify a principal component $\Stap(\qq{N})$ of $\Stab(\D(\qq{N}))$, for any $N\geq2$, and show that (Corollary~\ref{cor:conn}) the faithfulness of the Seidel-Thomas braid group action (which is known for $Q$ of type $A$ or $N=2$) implies the simply connectedness of $\Stap(\qq{N})$.
 Further, the quotient space $\Stap(\qq{N})/\Br$ is the `right' space of stability conditions for the higher cluster category $\C{N-1}{Q}$ (cf. Remark~\ref{rem:stab}).
 In fact, the generators of its fundamental group provide a topological realization of almost completed cluster tilting objects in $\C{N-1}{Q}$ (Theorem~\ref{thm:sc2}).